 Juicy Lucyfer Sliders

 See, once I got the idea of a Juicy Lucyfer Slider, which is a play on our local Minnesota tradition of the Juicy Lucy, I couldn’t get it out of my mind.
-And in my mind, the Lucyfer slider has just got to be a devilish little version of my full-size Juicy Lucy – the Ultimate Cheese Stuffed Burger, only with a touch of heat and a touch of sweet!
+And in my mind, the Lucyfer slider has just got to be a devilish little version of my full-size Juicy Lucy – the Ultimate Cheese Stuffed Burger, only with a touch of heat and sweet.

 About Juicy Lucyfer Sliders:

-First of all, a Juicy Lucy has to have cheese, and my Juicy Lucyfer Sliders deliver on that count, with a good dose of melty, ooey gooey pepper jack cheese.
-Or maybe habanero pepper jack if you prefer.
+First of all, a Juicy Lucy has to have cheese, and my Juicy Lucyfer Sliders deliver on that count, with a good dose of melty, ooey-gooey pepper jack or habanero pepper jack.
 I’m either getting old and jaded or pepper jack cheese doesn’t pack the punch that it used to.
-Maybe it depends, too, on what brand of pepper jack cheese you use.
-(If you’re after more heat, another option would be to add diced up Pickled Jalapeno Peppers to your cheesy layer.)
+If you’re after more heat, add diced up Pickled Jalapeno Peppers to your cheesy layer.

 Then we have to top the Juicy Lucyfer Sliders with something, right?
-And what could be better than a crispy bacon, but not just any ordinary bacon.
-This is bacon slathered with Jalapeno Pepper Jelly.
-Hot Pepper Jelly it’s sometimes called.
-It’s easy to make Jalapeno Pepper Jelly Bacon.
+What could be better than bacon, but not just any ordinary bacon.
+This is bacon infused with Jalapeno Pepper Jelly.

-Just cook your bacon on a sheet tray, like I do for my Buffet Style Oven Baked Bacon, preferably on a rack and when it’s just done but not too, too crispy, slather it with the Hot Pepper Jelly and turn on the broiler.
-Watch it closely, though!
-We want a little heat but no fire!
+Bake your bacon on a sheet tray, like this Buffet Style Oven Baked Bacon, preferably on a rack, and when it’s just done but not too, too crispy, slather it with the Hot Pepper Jelly.
+Turn on the broiler and watch it closely – we want a little heat but no fire!

 Juicy Lucyfer Sliders